 - Teaching health topics in the classrooms as teachers request

-- Organizing Annual Health Fair for Early Childhood Center and Elementary School
+- Assist with Annual Health Fair for Early Childhood Center and Elementary School

 - Promoting healthy lifestyle

 - Research about diseases and health related policies